We answer a few of our most frequently asked questions.

 Handwashing is the first line of defense in staying healthy, and as such is an important focal point in preschool.
-Hands are washed when students enter the classroom, when returning to the classroom from outside, after using the toilet, when dirty (body fluids, paint, etc.), and prior to having snack.
+Hands are washed when students enter the classroom, when returning to the classroom from outside, after using the toilet, and when dirty (body fluids, paint, etc.).

 How can parents participate in the classroom?

 We welcome parent participation, and have a very active POPS group (Parents of Preschool Students).
-Our parents help run all of our class parties, are invited to attend events such as Goodies with Grandparents, Muffins with Mom, and Donuts with Dad, and are encouraged to reach out to the teachers if they have a special event they would like to do with the class.
+Our parents help run all of our class parties, are invited to attend events such as Goodies with Grown Ups, and are encouraged to reach out to the teachers if they have a special event they would like to do with the class.

 How is tuition collected?

-Tuition payments are expected on the first of the month and can be paid in cash, by check made out to Hope Ridge Preschool, or on-line on the preschool page of www.hoperidge.com.
+Tuition payments are expected on the first of the month and can be paid in cash, by check made out to Hope Ridge Preschool, or via Brightwheel, our school/class management application.
 There is a 3% discount for yearly payments made in full by the end of September.

 Are there any extra fees?